rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 She had been the one to discover the marijuana smell.
 I'd completely forgotten about that.
 I made a mental note to figure out a way in the next loop to see who had done it.
-I also noted that the timing was a little off—in the previous loop Irene had mentioned it to us before Simon’s announcement.
+I also noted that the timing was a little off—in the previous loop Irene had mentioned it to us before Simon's announcement.
 But enough had changed between the two loops that the difference of a minute or two seemed reasonable.

 Jim waved the fully-extended belt at me.